maheshbabu-usd/aai-590-group04-agentic-ml-builder/README.md

 3. **To setup and run the project**
-   Follow the instruction in the README.md in the root folder
+   Follow the instruction in the README.md in the root folder For a successful run and project code generation
+     - Setting up the OpenAI Key is mandatory for using gpt-4o for code generation
+     - Azure OpenAI and Agentic AI (Optional) if running locally
+     - Ensure that the input and output folders created and available locally
+     - Ensure the input project scope specification is available in the input folder
+     - Follow the instruction in the 01.README.md in the root folder

 5. **Install Dependencies:**
    Install the required Python packages using `pip`: